priti-chimanpure921/API-EventHandling/README.md

 📍Implemented in: app37.js
 📌 HTML Structure: Input field + Search button + list to show results.
 👉 Enter a state/keyword and click Search.

+# 📌 Learnings & Skills

+By building this project you’ll learn:

+How to handle DOM events (like button clicks)

+How to make HTTP requests using axios

+How to display API results using the DOM

+How to handle responses and errors